BG4WCE/ADS-conferences/README.md

   * NeurIPS 2023, New Orlean, USA, Dec.
 10-16, 2023, [https://nips.cc/](https://nips.cc/)
 ## 2024
   * ECCV European Conference on Computer Vision, Allianz MiCo - Milano Congressi, Italy, Sept.
 29-Oct.
 04, 2024,
+# Some other conferences
+ADS is an applicaton area of other topics, like AI, Systems Engineering, Robotics, etc. It is worth to check other conference also.
+## 2024
+  * MLSys 2024, Santa Clara Convention Center, May 13 - 16, 2024, [https://mlsys.org/]